 These are extraordinary waffles (now inducted in my new cookbook, When Bakers Cook, 2013) Make the batter an hour ahead or preferably overnight to have waffles the next morning.
 These bake up deep golden, buttery and with crisp exteriors featuring a soft, almost pudding-like interior.
 Great with maple syrup or topped with whipped cream, or ice-cream and fresh strawberries.
 Waffles are special so make sure you invest in a waffle maker that lasts a lifetime and is only as pretty as it is high-performing.
 The BB Test kitchen relies on our All Clad Waffle maker, www.All-Clad.com

 Everything you need to know nutritionally about baking with whole grains!

 This dough, made with shortening and butter, yields a light, cookie-like pastry which is similar to the hamantashen you might expect to find in a commercial bakery.
 If you require a dairy free dough, simply use all shortening or non-dairy margarine (instead of butter and shortening).
-Apricot filling follows.
-You can fill these with prune, poppy, or sour cherry filling (recipes in Archives) but this to me, is the quintessential Purim pastry and an argument for serving hamantashen all year.
+The recipe for Apricot filling follows but you can also use this amazing dough for prune, poppy, sour cherry, apple caramel, chocolate peanut butter, cherry cheesecake or Meyer Lemon fillings (all recipes in Archives).
+My best collection of hamantashen of course, is in A Treasury of Jewish Holiday Baking (Whitecap Books, 2009)

 Easy to handle, and adaptable to all sorts of handling and additions (miniature chocolate chips, different extracts, finely ground nuts, spices, etc.) this is another 'little black dress' of cookie recipes to have around.
 If you want a really sandy texture, use a small proportion of shortening to replace the butter.This does double duty as an Xmas or Hanukah cut out cookie.